-Learning Difficulties and Dementia
+Learning Disability and Dementia (Active Aging)

-Supporting a person with a learning difficulty and dementia can be deeply rewarding, but complex needs can also create additional challenges for carers.
+Supporting a person with a learning disability and dementia can be deeply rewarding, but complex needs can also create additional challenges for carers.
 This introductory day aims to enable attendees to understand the special needs of a person with LD and dementia, offering insights and tools to improve engagement and effective communication.

 The course is designed as an introduction to the topic of dementia and so no pre-requisite training or knowledge is required.

 - The meaning of “dementia” and how it may relate to a person with a learning disability

 - The early signs and symptoms of dementia in people with a learning disability

 - Understand the “reality” of a person with dementia

 - Understand behaviour as a form of communication